davs3275/sbs/med/collier.md

 forgive and speak truth ; and all this as one who seemed rather of himself to be straight and right, than ever to have been rectified.
-Nobody ever could fancy they were slighted hy him, or dared to think themselves his betters.
+Nobody ever could fancy they were slighted by him, or dared to think themselves his betters.
 Besides all this, he had an agreeable wit.

 ---
-1.16 In my adoptive father I observed a smooth and inoffensive temper, with great steadiness in keep- ing close to measures judiciously taken ; a greatness proof against vanity and the impressions of pomp and power.
+1.16 In my adoptive father I observed a smooth and inoffensive temper, with great steadiness in keeping close to measures judiciously taken ; a greatness proof against vanity and the impressions of pomp and power.
 From him a prince might learn to love business and action, and be constantly at it; to be